All Episodes

 jordan holmes

-Nightshade blood!
+Nightshade blood.

 dan friesen

-This has been something, and I'm glad we could break your brain on the way out.
+And I'm glad we could break your brain on the way out.

 But we'll be back, Jordan, for another episode down the road.